 So in many ways they were the standard bearers for people in America today.
 A few months ago I saw an older couple become enraged when the driver behind them lightly tapped their car while stopped at an intersection.
 It was a very minor accident — truly a tap — and the young male driver who looked to be age 20 or younger was mortified.
 The couple both exited their car and began berating the young driver with profanity-riddled tirades and threats.
 It was disturbing in its reflexive and shocking anger.
 This seems to be where we are these days.

 Even in the 1990s it was a quaint idea that only one day would be set aside for the airing of grievances.
 A lot of people were angry then, too.
 But it was different, a kinder and gentler anger.
 It was more . . . reasonable.
-Here in 2018 we live in a nonstop agitation mill where the airing of grievances is on a 24 / 7 loop via social media.
+Now we live in a nonstop agitation mill where the airing of grievances is on a 24 / 7 loop via social media.

 So today on this day of Festivus I won’t be airing any grievances.
 Like the Frank Costanza of years gone by, I have decided there has to be a better way.
 Let’s call this the “airing of peace, hope and blessings.”